Mark Goulden

 Mark Goulden (1898–1980) was a Jewish British journalist and publisher.

+Life

-He began his career as a cub reporter for several newspapers and periodicals in Yorkshire, England, becoming Managing Editor of the Eastern Morning News, the Hull Evening News, the Hull Weekly News, the Yorkshire Evening News (all by the age of 27) and, subsequently, Editorial Director of the Argus Press (including the weekly journal, Cavalcade) and Managing Editor of the Sunday Referee which in addition to its extensive coverage of the news, also published articles by literary, philosophical and artistic contributors including Aldous Huxley, Bertrand Russell, Osbert Sitwell and Walt Disney (who published his cartoon strip "Silly Symphonies" in the paper each week).
+He began his career as a cub reporter for several newspapers and periodicals in Yorkshire, England, becoming managing editor of the Eastern Morning News, the Hull Evening News, the Hull Weekly News, the Yorkshire Evening News (all by the age of 27) and, subsequently, editorial director of the Argus Press (including the weekly journal, Cavalcade).
+He was managing editor of the Sunday Referee which in addition to its extensive coverage of the news, also published articles by literary, philosophical and artistic contributors including Aldous Huxley, Bertrand Russell, and Osbert Sitwell.

-During his tenure at The Sunday Referee, Goulden published the poet, Dylan Thomas, in "Poet's Corner", and arranged publication of Thomas' first volume of poetry, 18 Poems, through the Panton Press in 1934.
+During his tenure at the Sunday Referee, Goulden published the poet Dylan Thomas in "Poet's Corner", and arranged publication of Thomas's first volume of poetry, 18 Poems, through the Panton Press in 1934.
 Goulden is also considered responsible for initiating the first visit of a reigning British monarch to the United States when, after a meeting with Joseph P. Kennedy in London, Goulden published a proposal on the front page of Cavalcade, 26 July 1938, suggesting that such an event would be "in the interests of Anglo-American relations – [and] in the interests of democracy."

+Chairman of the British publishing firm of W.H.
+Allen and Co. for 36 years, Goulden pioneered the area of entertainment publishing, while continuing to bring major literary works to the attention of the British public.
+He received numerous citations and awards for his work in humanitarian causes.
+He was also a pioneer in British civil aviation and co-invented the matrix-drying machine that revolutionised the casting of newspaper stereo-plates.
+Goulden was portrayed in Jane Campion's 1990 movie, "An Angel at My Table", as the publisher of author Janet Frame.

+Mark Goulden died in 1980 from a heart attack.